 - 1. Examination results will be returned to students no later than one week from the date of the exam. - 2.
-Group test review will be conducted at faculty discretion at a time designated by faculty and not until all students registered in the course have completed the test. - 3.
+Class examination review will be conducted at faculty discretion at a time designated by faculty and not until all students registered in the course have completed the exam. - 3.
 Prior to arriving to campus on the day of exam review, log into ExamSoft to ensure computer and ExamSoft/Examplify software is updated.

 - 4. Students will be directed to have nothing on their desks except their computer/laptop, pencil/pen, and scratch paper if provided by the faculty. - 5.
 All student possessions must be placed at the front and/or back of the classroom. - 6.
 No electronic equipment allowed (e.g., cell phones, smart watches/devices, MP3 players, fitness bands). - 7.
-Individual test review can be conducted during faculty office hours up to one week after group test review of the designated exam.
+Individual exam review can be conducted during faculty office hours up to one week after class examination review of the designated exam.
 Arranging an appointment for exam review will not be permitted after that time period. - 8.
-A student who questions an answer on an exam must present written rationale/documentation based on required learning resources within one week of the test review date.
-Rationale as presented will be reviewed by the lead faculty and a decision returned to the student involved within one week of receipt of documentation.
+A student who questions an answer on an exam must present written rationale/documentation based on required learning resources within one week of the exam review date.
+The rationale as presented will be reviewed by the course faculty and a decision returned to the student involved within one week of receipt of documentation.